 At the university level, instructors will not always tell you everything that you need to do to succeed.
 One of the challenges of a college course is discovering what the expectations for you really are.

-Thriving at the College Level
+Thriving at the college level

 The workshops, study space, and other resources at the Engineering Academic Center (EAC) are key to academic preparation.

-Studying Engineering is a Full-time Job (with Overtime)
+Studying engineering is a full-time job (with overtime)

 For a full-time student attending classes about 15 hours each week, this means 30-45 hours outside of class on school work.
 If we add all of that time together, the range is 45-60 hours per week dedicated to academics.
-The math is simple.
-And the result means that if you plan to perform well in your courses, you will need to organize your life around your studies.
+This means that to perform well in your courses, you will need to organize your life around your studies.